DefinitionThis section has been translated automatically.

-- Arrangement patterns (gyriated, anular, serpiginous, in Blaschko lines, segmental, random)
+- pattern of arrangement (gyrate, anular, discoid, serpiginous, in Blaschko lines, segmental, random)

-- structural, functional and topographic classification (contact points, textile covered, light exposed, random, field skin, inguinal skin, seborrhoeic zones, intertriginous)
+- structural, functional, and topographical association (contact sites, textile-covered, light-exposed, random, field skin, groin skin, seborrheic zones, intertriginous)

-- Staining (skin-coloured, yellow, red to blue-red) and symptoms (mild itching, severe itching, pain).
+- Coloration (skin-colored, yellow, red to blue-red) and symptomatology (mild itching, severe itching, pain).

 LiteratureThis section has been translated automatically.

-- Altmeyer P (2007) Dermatological differential diagnosis.
-The way to clinical diagnosis.
-Springer Medicine Publishing House, Heidelberg
+- Altmeyer P (2007) Dermatogical differential diagnosis.
+The path to clinical diagnosis.
+Springer Medizin Verlag, Heidelberg